kellystroh/Clothing-Classification/README.md

 # Clothing-Clusters
 A challenge in building and maintaining websites is how to organize content into a logical, user-friendly structure.
 This is particularly relevant for retail websites, as sales are contingent upon customers being able to find items they may be interested in purchasing.
-To address an instance of this challenge, I use a collection of over 40,000 images of clothing and
+To address an instance of this challenge, I use a collection of over 40,000 images of clothing and other goods.

 Clustering clothing types from 40,000 images.